-Watermelons taste like a juicy slice of summer with a subtle sweet hint when harvested at the right time.
+Properly ripened Watermelon tastes like a juicy slice of summer with a subtle sweet hint when you know when and how to harvest them.

 Many gardeners new to growing Watermelon make rookie mistakes by picking them too soon or too late.